shannonpileggi/code-review-for-analysts/README.md

 ### Checking derived variables

-In general, the best way to QC derived variables is to tabulate the newly derived variable against the original variable, as in
+In general, the best way to inspect derived variables is to tabulate the newly derived variable against the original variable, as in

 `data |> count(variable_new, variable_old)`.